ebzzry/ebzzry.github.io/en/src/markdown.md

 <center>April 3, 2017</center>
 <center>Updated: October 21, 2017</center>

->“The laws that govern circumstances are abolished by new circumstances.”<br>
+>The laws that govern circumstances are abolished by new circumstances.<br>
 >―Napoleon Bonaparte

 I like writing in Markdown—it’s readable, lightweight, and portable.
 It’s plain text so you don’t